-How To Go Off The Beaten Track In Southern California’s inland low desert may not be a classic “bucket list destination,” but it is an interesting region that offers a range of activities and attractions — from hiking and camping to sightseeing and fascinating culture.
+How To Go Off The Beaten Track In Southern California’s Inland DesertSouthern California’s inland low desert may not be a classic “bucket list destination,” but it is an interesting region that offers a range of activities and attractions — from hiking and camping to sightseeing and fascinating culture.
 I’ve focused on three specific areas that you can visit within three to four days.
 Some are beautiful, others are strange; all are totally worth a visit for the RV adventurer who’s “been there, done that.”
 Enjoy!

 - Anza Borrego State Park and Borrego Springs